affluent-bilby-classifieds/express-hasura_ra-cb-menu/README.md

 [The Ultimate Guide to handling JWTs on frontend clients (GraphQL)](https://hasura.io/blog/best-practices-of-using-jwt-with-graphql/)\
 [React-Admin is sending an unresolved promise as JWT to Hasura #2](https://github.com/hasura/ra-data-hasura/issues/23)

+For now we are just going to enable the secret key.

 So we use the following code in our App.js file:
 ```
 componentDidMount() {